-It is submitted by DGVCL that the variation in the approved cost in APR and the actual power purchase expenses is on account of various reasons.
+It is submitted by UGVCL that the variation in the approved cost in APR and the actual power purchase expenses is on account of various reasons.
 These include, change in cost of power, change in quantum of power purchased, consequent changes in the transmission charges payable and GUVNL cost allocation.

-In addition to the above, there is an incidence of higher power purchase cost on account of the higher distribution losses, as compared to the losses approved by the Commission.
+In addition to the above, there is an incidence of lower power purchase cost on account of the distribution losses as compared to the losses approved by the Commission.

-It is further submitted that variation in power purchase expenses is due to variation in the cost and quantum and is an uncontrollable factor.
-Accordingly, any gain or loss on this account is to be entirely passed on to the consumers.
-However, the increase or reduction in quantum of power purchase and power purchase expense due to variation in distribution loss is a controllable factor; which would result in gain or loss under MYT Regulations and is dealt with accordingly.
+It is further submitted that variation in power purchase expenses due to variation in the cost and quantum is an uncontrollable factor.
+Accordingly, any gain or loss, on this account is to be entirely passed on to the consumers.
+However, the increase or reduction in quantum of power purchase and power purchase expense due to reduction in distribution loss is a control factor; which would result in gain or loss under MYT Regulations and is dealt accordingly.

-The Commission has examined the actual quantum of power purchased and the power purchase cost during the year FY 2009-10, based on the actual energy sales and the distribution losses submitted by DGVCL.
+The Commission has examined the actual quantum of power purchase and the power purchase cost during the year FY 2009-10, based on the actual energy sales and the distribution losses submitted by UGVCL.
 The sales and the quantum of power purchase and the power purchase cost are as per the audited annual accounts for the FY 2009-10.
-The power purchase cost, as per the audited annual accounts for FY 2009-10, is Rs.
-4048.68 crore.

 The Commission approves the power purchase cost of Rs.
-4048.68 crore for FY 2009-10 as per the audited annual accounts.
+3987.28 crore as per the audited annual accounts.